12 Most Divisive TV Love Triangles: ‘Sex and the City,’ ‘Buffy’ & More (PHOTOS)

 Brenda, Dylan, and Kelly (Beverly Hills: 90210)

-It’s one of the most quintessential love triangles of all time: Brenda (Shannen Doherty) was the new girl in town who fell for the impossibly cool Dylan (Luke Perry), who later cheated on her with her BFF and popular girl Kelly (Jennie Garth).
+It’s one of the quintessential love triangles of all time: Brenda (Shannen Doherty) was the new girl in town who fell for the impossibly cool Dylan (Luke Perry), who later cheated on her with her BFF and popular girl Kelly (Jennie Garth).
 This one really stung because it presented the idea that your best friend could betray you.
 It’s hard not to feel for Brenda, who, on her way to Paris, watched wistfully as sparks flew between the two people closest to her.
-And after 10 seasons and a spinoff, there’s still no resolution to this triangle.
+And after 10 seasons and a spinoff, there was never any resolution to this triangle.

 Jane, Michael, and Rafael (Jane the Virgin)

-Part of what makes Jane the Virgin so brilliant is how easily viewers can relate to Jane (Gina Rodriguez).
-And it’s easy to see why she loves both Michael (Brett Dier), the husband who understands her better than anyone, and Rafael (Justin Baldoni), the baby daddy who has changed his life for her.
-That’s also what makes this love story so painful, and now that Michael is back from the dead, it further complicates things for Jane and for us.
+Part of what made Jane the Virgin so brilliant is how easily viewers could relate to Jane (Gina Rodriguez).
+And it was easy to see why she loved both Michael (Brett Dier), the husband who understood her better than anyone, and Rafael (Justin Baldoni), the baby daddy who changed his life for her.
+That’s also what made this love story so painful, especially when Michael “died,” she finally ended up happy with Rafael, only to have Michael return alive.

 Rory, Jess, and Dean (Gilmore Girls)